jaiswalshourya33/TEAM-DEAL_CohortIQ/PROMPTS.md

 AI tools were used to accelerate:

-Ideation
+- Ideation

-Architecture
+- Architecture

-UI generation
+- UI generation

-Coding
+- Coding

-Refactoring
+- Refactoring

-Debugging
+- Debugging

-Prompt engineering
+- Prompt engineering

-Testing
+- Testing

-Documentation
+- Documentation

-Human/team decisions were still used to determine the product requirements, architecture, feature priorities, UI direction, and final implementation.
+Team decisions were still used to determine the product requirements, architecture, feature priorities, UI direction, and final implementation.

-Prompt Engineering as Part of the Development
+## Prompt Engineering as Part of the Development

 Prompt engineering was an important part of the project.

 Different prompts were created for different responsibilities:

 Problem Understanding

         ↓
 Architecture Prompt

         ↓
 UI / Stitch Prompt

         ↓
 Full-Stack Implementation Prompt

         ↓
 Personalization Prompt

         ↓
 Adaptive Interview Prompt

         ↓
 Interview Evaluation Prompt

         ↓
 Report Generation Prompt

         ↓
 Documentation Prompt

 This allowed the AI tools to work with clear responsibilities instead of relying on one large generic instruction.

-Human + AI Development Model
+## Human + AI Development Model

 The project follows a human-in-the-loop vibe-coding workflow:

 Human Decision

       ↓
 AI Generation

       ↓
 Human Review

       ↓
 Testing

       ↓
 AI Refinement

       ↓
 Human Validation

       ↓
 Final Implementation